 FWF supports research projects conducted in cooperation with scientists from developing countries.
 The objective is to make it easier to provide collaboration partners in developing countries with the funding they need to cover project-related costs and to create transparent conditions for cooperating with these researchers.

-In the framework of this measure costs for co-operation partners in developing countries can be applied for in all FWF funding schemes that offer suitable eligible cost categories (e.g. Stand-alone projects, START, Richter).
-In funding programs that do provide lump sums (instead of a sum consisting of several budget items), such as Firnberg, Meitner or the Wittgenstein-Prize, costs for the cooperation with developing countries can be covered from the lump sum.
+Funding can be applied for under the provisions of all programs in the FWF's program portfolio that allow the type of funding relevant in this context (e.g., Stand-Alone Projects).
+In funding programs that provide lump sums (instead of funding for specific budget items), costs for research collaborations with developing countries can be covered from the lump sum.
 FWF should be notified of this in advance.

 Under the provisions of this program, the FWF can only fund project-specific costs in countries classified as “Least Developed Countries,” “Low Income Countries,” and “Lower Middle Income Countries and Territories” (excluding India) according to the OECD’s current DAC list.
 The participation of researchers from developing countries must be essential for the implementation of the project.
 Please note that by law, the FWF is not permitted to finance costs intended to provide development aid or infrastructure in the partner country.

 Research collaborations with partners from countries that do not fall into the above-mentioned categories can still be conducted in accordance with the guidelines for the respective funding program.